-Much of this day (approximate estimate 2-1/2 to 3 hours) will be spent traveling to and back from the rural locations.
+Much of this day (approximate estimate 2-1/2 to 3 hours) will be spent traveling to and from rural locations.

-At Bateman Bridge, a safe and easy access sampling point exists at a rural, natural waterway for students to perform chemical and biological sampling.
-Students will gather samples and will perform the same chemical tests as they did at the Cypress Creek, an urban concrete channelized waterway.
-Students will reference their sampling activity sheets to record the result of each test that is discuss possible pollution sources of abnormal amounts.
-Students will also perform biological sampling.
+At Bateman Bridge, a safe and easy access sampling point exists at a rural, natural waterway (Wolf River Watershed) for students to perform chemical and biological sampling.
+Students will gather samples and will perform the same chemical tests as they did at Cypress Creek, an urban concrete channelized waterway.
+Students will reference their sampling activity sheets to record the result of each test and discuss possible pollution sources of abnormal results.
+Students will also perform biological sampling for bioindicators of stream health.
 Macroinvertebrates gathered will be examined with microscopes and/or magnifying glasses and identified with the dichotomous key.
-Students will utilize their Benthic Macro Activity Sheet to identify the macroinvertebrates pollution tolerance.
+Students will utilize their Benthic Macro Activity Sheet to identify the macroinvertebrate pollution tolerance.
 A visual assessment will be performed for life within and around the natural waterway.
 Students will make an assessment on the waterway's condition from the evidence that they have found.
 (Location: Bateman Bridge Moscow, TN: Latitude 35.0276, Longitude -89.3500: Approximate duration (2-3 hours)

 The rural natural wetland, Ghost River State Natural Area on the Winbon B. Cowan Trail, will be visited.
 Students will identify the physical/hydrological, biological, and chemical functions of a wetland.
-Students will participate in a field wetland assessment and be asked to find and identify key plants and wildlife (or evidence of key animals via tracks and scat) through a nature walk and utilizing binoculars within the wetland.
-Students will note the differences between the rural wetland (Miner Slough Boardwalk) and urban man-made wetland (T.O.
+Students will participate in a field wetland assessment and be asked to find and identify key plants and wildlife (or evidence of key animals via tracks, food, scat, etc.) through a nature walk and utilizing binoculars within the wetland.
+Students will note the differences between the rural wetland (Mineral Slough Boardwalk) and urban man-made wetland (T.O.
 Fuller).
 (Location: Mineral Slough at Beasley Drive, La Grange, TN: Latitude 35.0269, Longitude -89.2724: Approximate duration 1-1/2 hours)